 Chicago, IL 60624

 Chicago, IL 60636

 Yes, there are closing costs associated with purchasing the property from the City of Chicago.
 The Cook County Recorder of Deeds charges approximately $60.00 for the recording of the deed.

 How much in property taxes will I pay?

 The amount of yearly property tax you will pay is determined by the Cook County Assessor and based on the assessed value of the property and the tax rates for all local governments providing services in your community.

-To get a sense of what the property tax will be for your vacant lot, we took a look at the taxes paid for a few vacant lots sold by the City of Chicago:
+This is not an estimate of your future taxes.
+It is only meant to provide a sense of what the property taxes are on vacant lots.
+Here are the taxes paid for a few vacant lots sold by the City of Chicago: